U.S. Customs and Border Protection, Air and Marine Operations Pilot Careers & Salary: A Comprehensive Guide

 Origin: Established in 2003, the U.S. Customs and Border Protection is the world’s largest civilian law enforcement organization.

-U.S. Customs and Border Protection is the world’s largest civilian law enforcement organization.
+Values: U.S. Customs and Border Protection is the world’s largest civilian law enforcement organization.
 Air and Marine Operations (AMO) is a federal law enforcement organization dedicated to serving and protecting the American people.
 We apply advanced aeronautical and maritime capabilities and employ our unique skill sets to preserve America’s security interests.

 What are the hiring requirements for U.S. Customs and Border Protection careers?